PS Advisor: Acid Cleaning Potable Water Systems

 We have recommended bleach for sanitizing potable water systems—it is the ANSI-recommended method.
 But it is not effective on plumbing with significant scale or biofilm build-up, because no sanitizing agent can quickly penetrate thick deposits.
 For this, a good acid cleaning can help.

-We’ve studied many acid cleaners for their ability to remove scale, dirt, and oxidation from metals and hoses.
-Muratic acid, lactic acid, and phosphoric acid are highly effective, but we would rather not use these in potable water systems, because of safety issues and the risk of damaging susceptible metals.
 Vinegar and citric acid are two traditional choices for cleaning potable water systems, both in RVs, boats, hospitals, and in poultry watering systems.
-After as 3-6 hour soak, a 1-3% acid concentration will kill more than 85% of giardia cysts, and after 24 hours they will kill over 98%, something bleach cannot claim.
+After a 3-6 hour soak, a 1-3% acid concentration will kill more than 85% of giardia cysts, and after 24 hours they will kill over 98%, something bleach cannot claim.
 The acidity dissolves their protective coat and the scale and biomass layers they are hiding under.

 Don’t mix any acid with bleach, in the mistaken belief this will be a one-step miracle.
-The acid will cause the rapid release dangerous amounts of chlorine gas.
-If you chose to follow acid cleaning with bleach sanitation (probably not needed) be certain to rinse the plumbing with copious tap water to a neutral pH before adding bleach.
+The acid will cause the rapid release of dangerous amounts of chlorine gas.
+If you choose to follow acid cleaning with bleach sanitation (probably not needed) be certain to rinse the plumbing with copious tap water to a neutral pH before adding bleach.

-White vinegar is certainly the more available, but we’re recommending you give citric acid a try.
+White vinegar is certainly more available, but we’re recommending you give citric acid a try.
 It is a more effective descaling agent, in part because it is a double acid, and it has many uses around the boat (see “Passivating Stainless on Sails and Gear,” PS March 2022).
 It removes scale with less damage to underlying metals, you avoid the stink, and it is cheaper.

 We’re not saying you need to acid wash your plumbing.
 If it has been well maintained, probably not.
 But a new-to-you boat that has been neglected, or if bleach sanitizing has not resulted in fresh water, an overnight soaking in vinegar or 3-5% citric acid could do the trick.